 It is a good suggestion.
 Even if Eve does not trust her and she does not trust Eve.
 Illyria knows her enemy will not let anything harm her.
 She closes her eyes and sleeps.

-She is not sure why she is heading north.
-She feels as if it is safer there.
-Although she may turn east at some point--she feels it calling, too.
+She is not sure why she's heading north.
+She feels as if it's safer there.
+Although she may turn east at some point—she feels it calling, too.
 They need to fit in, though.
-And there is too much middle before they get to places where Illyria will not stand out.
-Cities will work to hide a blue-haired former god-king who is prone to leather.
-The heartland will not.
+And there's too much middle before they get to places where Illyria won't stand out.
+Cities will work to hide a blue-haired former god-king who's prone to leather.
+The heartland won't.